ellisbrown/ellisbrown.github.io/_posts/2017-12-26-name2gender-introduction.md

 As an initial approach to the topic, I explore a vanilla machine learning technique using hard-coding features of names that are known to have high correlation to the name’s associated gender (such as suffix, as mentioned earlier).
 This quick and dirty implementation is actually able to achieve pretty good results with minimal work.

 > The features in used in this approach are pulled directly from the NLTK book:
-> Names ending in -a, -e and -i are likely to be female, while names ending in -k, -o, -r, -s and -t are likely to be male… names ending in -yn appear to be predominantly female, despite the fact that names ending in -n tend to be male; and names ending in -ch are usually male, even though names that end in -h tend to be female. [[1](#references)]
+> Names ending in -a, -e and -i are likely to be female, while names ending in -k, -o, -r, -s and -t are likely to be male… names ending in -yn appear to be predominantly female, despite the fact that names ending in -n tend to be male; and names ending in -ch are usually male, even though names that end in -h tend to be female.[^1]

 {% highlight python %}
 def gender_features(name):